Didstopia/shoelaces/README.md

 # **Shoelaces:** lightweight and painless server bootstrapping

+**NOTE:** *This is a fork of the original project, aiming to add more quality of life enhancements, such as hot-reloading of configuration files!*

 **Shoelaces** serves [iPXE](https://ipxe.org/) boot scripts, [cloud-init](http://cloud-init.org/) configuration, and any other configuration files over HTTP to hardware or virtual machines booting over iPXE.
 It also does